 Reach out to your boss and let him know that first you value his leadership and organization but that you are being overwhelmed with the amount of non productive internal meetings.

 10. The change in the business industry now requires you to have a new set of skills you have to learn, how do you react to that?

 First, find out which skills are the ones that you're currently lacking.
 Then identify what the steps would be to acquire/build those skills.
 Then take action to do so.

 11. If you felt like you were hitting the proverbial "wall" and getting burned out, what would you do to re-energize yourself?

 Take a break to rest.
 Work in smaller increments of time to increase focus with breaks in between.
 Delegate tasks to those that are willing to help.

-1. Find out what the root of the problem is.
-2. Determine the best steps to remediation with the best possible outcome 3.
-Take action to put remediation plans in place.
+First, find out what the root of the problem is.
+Second, determine the best steps to remediation with the best possible outcome.
+Third, take action to put remediation plans in place.

 First, the key is to state the differences in personality to give the interviewer some background.
 Second, you want to discuss how that was affecting the situation.
 Third, show how you were able to adapt to the way the person wanted to be communicated with to achieve your goals